NVIDIA/OpenSeq2Seq/docs/sources/source/index.rst

 **Main features**:

-* modular architecture to allows easily assembling of new models from available components
+* modular architecture that allows assembling of new models from available components
 * support for mixed-precision training, that utilizes Tensor Cores introduced in NVIDIA Volta GPUs
 * fast, simple-to-use, Horovod-based distributed training and data parallelism, supporting both multi-GPU and multi-node